-Jason Willis enters his eighth year coaching for the Worcester State University men's soccer team.
-Willis holds record of 52-64-12 (.440) in his seven seasons with the program.
+Jason Willis took over the head coaching role for the Worcester State University men's soccer team in the 2010 season.

 During the 2011 campaign, Coach Willis was honored as the Turfer MASCAC Coach of the Year for helping lead the Lancers to their first conference tournament in since 2008.
-WSU also landed its first ECAC Division III Tournament berth since 2007.
+Worcester State also landed its first ECAC Division III Tournament berth since 2007.

-Coach Willis has professional experience as he has played center back for the Western Mass Pioneers since 2004.
+Coach Willis has professional experience as he has played center back for the Western Mass Pioneers since 2004 - 2016.
 Coach Willis has also served as a team captain and in 2007 he was named to the All-League First Team in 2007.
 In 2006, Willis's team competed for the USL Second Division National Championship.
+Jason has also been the assistant coach since 2013

 In the 2010 indoor season, Coach Willis played professionally as a back for the Massachusetts Twisters where he was a team captain.